Close-Grip Preacher Curl

 Frequently asked

-The Close Grip Preacher Curl primarily targets the Forearms.
-Supporting muscles include Biceps.
+The Close-Grip Preacher Curl primarily targets the Biceps.
+Supporting muscles include Forearms, Forearm Flexors.

 You need the following equipment: Barbell.